Sello Chamber Music Auditorium and Juvenalia School of Music

 Due to the location of the hall, the insulation of background noise was a particularly demanding task.
 Thus the hall is made as a floating structure separated from the rest of the building frame by the room-inside-room principle.
 The floor is a floating concrete slab floor.
 The walls and the ceiling are made of double gypsum boards, and together with all the technical systems, they are installed on a steel frame separated by means of vibration absorbers from the concrete structures of the building.

-The facades of cultural buildings are covered with dark patinated copper cassettes, baked aluminium gratings and brown Highlands granite.
+The facades of cultural buildings are covered with dark patinated copper cassettes, baked aluminium gratings and baltic brown granite.
 On Leppävaarankatu Street the central theme is the arcade passage of steel construction, which runs in front of the Library, as well as the wooden lattice walls, which are supported on it to cut external heat loads.
 The covered arcade structure runs all the way to the Music House.
 In the commercial centre the external materials include acid resistance steel cassettes, natural stone and baked aluminium lattices.